Mixed vegetable mandi

 Salt, to taste

 Heat the oil in a saucepan large enough for all the ingredients to fit comfortably.
-Add the mustard seeds and urad dal and sauté on low heat till the mustard seeds begin to pop, about 30 seconds.
-Add the asafortida, and curry leaves and stir for 20 seconds more.
+Add the mustard seeds and urad dal and sauté on low heat until the mustard seeds begin to pop, about 30 seconds.
+Add the asafoetida and curry leaves and stir for 20 seconds more.

-Add the shallots, garlic and green chilies and sauté till the onions are translucent and beginning to start becoming a pale gold.
-Add the tomatoes and cook till the tomatoes are broken down and you have a sauce, about 10 minutes.
+Add the shallots, garlic, and green chillies and sauté until the onions are translucent and beginning to turn pale gold.
+Add the tomatoes and cook until the tomatoes are broken down and you have a sauce, about 10 minutes.

 Add all the vegetables and toss them in the mix to coat them evenly with the spices.
 Sauté for 5 minutes.
 Add the arsi mandi, tamarind and salt and bring to a simmer.
 Simmer gently for 15 minutes or till the potatoes are cooked.
 Taste and adjust salt as needed.